Look Ma, No Servers!

 Part 3: No Space Left on Device — Trap

-Every post in this series follows the same shape:
+Each post follows the same shape:

 - The root cause — the undocumented behavior or hidden constraint